ywong137/wikibioquiz/scripts/prompt-template.md

 Wikipedia Biography Excerpt: {BIOGRAPHY_EXCERPT}

 Generate 3 hints that progressively reveal more information:
-1. First hint: Start with "This person was a..." and describe their field of work.
-DO NOT mention birthplace or birth year.
+1. First hint: Start with "This person..." and describe what made them notable beyond the context given above.
-2. Second hint: More specific achievements or notable works
+2. Second hint: More specific achievements or notable works.
-3. Third hint: Very specific details that make them identifiable
+3. Third hint: Very specific details that make them identifiable.

 IMPORTANT RULES:
 - Never use the person's name (including first name) in any hint
 - Refer to them as "he", "she", or "this person" as appropriate
 - Do not mention birthplace or birth year in any hint
-- Focus on their work, achievements, and contributions
+- Focus on their work, achievements, contributions, or notable events they were involved in

 Format as JSON: {"hint1": "...", "hint2": "...", "hint3": "..."}
 ```